kris-chin/.dotfiles/TUTORIAL.md

 We have keepassXC installed on this machine, so just run `keepassxc` to open keepassxc and view your passwords

+## rclone and ~/.config
+rclone saves remote information in the .config folder, this contains sensitive information, so it's not committed to this repo. however, when boostrapping, this will be empty. you will need to manually add the remotes again (specificallu gdrive)

 ### keyboard shortcut for keepassXC

 I have it mapped to `META + SHIFT + V`